VCA-EPFL/dataflow-rewriter/DataflowRewriter/Examples/Noc/NOTES.md

 - We need to make a verified compilation to hardware, we could do it by compiling to `ExprLow` / `ExprHigh`

-- Make a bounded spec -> Probably not useful
+- Make a bounded spec

 ## Routers